UTDallasEPICS/Kids-U-Donor-Volunteer-Database/docs/setUpProject.md

 - Change the `PASSWORD` and `NAME` to your account password and your database name
 - In the VSCode terminal (open with `Terminal > New Terminal` if necessary), run `npm install -g prisma`
 - Restart your computer
-- Then, in the VSCode terminal, run `npx prisma generate` to initialize the database
+- Then, in the VSCode terminal, run `prisma migrate dev` to initialize the database

 ## 5. Start development server
+#### Install necessary packages
 - In the terminal, run `npm install`
 - Run `npm install react dom`

-For backend
-- Run `npm run dev`

-For frontend
 - Open a new terminal
 - Run `cd frontend`
 - Run `npm install` and `npm install react dom` again

+#### After everything is installed
+For backend
+- Make sure you're at the root of the project, not in `\frontend`
+- Run `npm run dev`
+- It should be on http://localhost:3000

+Then, for frontend
+- Open a new terminal (if you do not have a second one opened already)
+- Run `cd frontend` (if not in `\frontend`)
 - Run `npm start`
 - When prompted to run the app on another port, answer yes
-- Open http://localhost:3001 with your browser to see the result
+- Open http://localhost:3001 with your browser to see the web application